xSunan/Genomics_Annotation_Services/README.md

 2. Initiate a SQS topic: xsunan_thaw which subsribes the SNS topic-xsunan_thaw.
 In thaw.py, long polling messages from the queue.
 3. Once a message is received, obtain the body of the object and upload it to S3.
 And update the exsisted variable to true

-# Extra Credit:

-### 2. file size check

-The modification is in views.py and annotate.html
+## Scalabiliry

+Using Locust to conduct load testing.
+Simulating 30 users to continuously visit the website.
+Below shows the behavior of scaling out and scaling in.

-### 13. WEB server Automatic Scale observation:
+### WEB server Automatic Scale:

 ![Web Instances Monitor](./readme_images/web_instances.png)